 Regional Best Management Practices

 Regional best management practices (BMPs) must be submitted to the BCWMC for review if the intent is to use the BMPs to meet the BCWMC’s floodplain, rate control, or water quality requirements.
-Regional BMP requirements are included in Section 8.0.
+Regional BMP requirements are described in Section 8.0.

 Appropriations